 Whatever Happened to Christmas?

-If you had asked me, when I was a child, what my favourite time of year was, "Christmas" would be the unequivocal answer.
+If you had asked me, when I was a child, what my favourite time of year was, "Christmas" would be the immediate answer.
 The name itself was imbued with magic.
-They very thought of Christmas would have me and my sibs literally jumping for joy.
+The slightest mention of Christmas would have me and my sibs literally jumping for joy.

-It would have been absolutely inconceivable to me at that time that society would one day virtually banish the very name of this most beloved holiday from the public square.
+It would have been absolutely inconceivable to me at that time that society in a few short decades would virtually banish the very name of this most beloved holiday from the public square.

 But fifty years later, this is exactly where we are.

-We have Holiday parties, Holiday Lights, Holiday Trees, Holiday Movies, Holiday Sales.
+We have Holiday Parties, Holiday Lights, Holiday Decor, Holiday Movies, Holiday Music, Holiday Sales.
 Wow.
 Stop the magic already, I'm gonna puke.

-And I'll guarantee it's not new citizens to western nations that are asking for this cultural supression.
-If I were to find myself suddenly transported to India, I would fully embrace being drawn into and surrounded by Dwali celebrations.
-And even if I didn't want to partake myself, the last very last thing I'd do is insist the name Dwali be erased from my sight (possible replacement name: Light Festival Time).
-No, this to my mind is a creation of the usual suspects...the social engineers who, filled with the racism of low expectations, have pretentiously appointed themselves protectors of the sensibilities of the newbies.
+And I'll guarantee it's not new citizens to western nations that are asking for this cultural suppression.
+If I were to find myself suddenly transported to India, I would fully embrace being drawn into and surrounded by Diwali celebrations.
+And even if I didn't want to partake myself, the last very last thing I'd do is insist the name Diwali be erased from my sight (possible replacement name: Light Festival Time).
+No, this to my mind is a creation of the usual suspects...the social engineers who, filled with the racism of low expectations, have pretentiously appointed themselves protectors of the sensibilities of the newcomers.

 I save a particular contempt though, for the retailers.
 The word Christmas has been expunged from all but a few of their ads...this from the businesses that routinely count on their fiscal year being saved 11th hour by the very "holiday that shall remain nameless".
 If you profit so obscenely from it, at least have the fortitude to name it.

 I know there's other holidays at this time of year, but none of them come close to the scale and societal impact of Christmas.
-I've leafed through flyers with page after page of exclusively Christmas items, yet not seen one actual reference to "Christmas".
+We need to stop kidding ourselves that Kwanza has such a level of cultural equivalence that it warrants the removal of Christmas to make things 'fair'.
 And weirdly, all the "Holiday" blather seems to brew up in mid-November and come to a halt shortly after December 25th, an exact mirror of the Christmas time frame.
 Odd, that.

 Before I get the inevitable refrain of "Oh Dave, it's not that big a deal...people still know it's Christmas", let me close by re-litigating why I think this matters.
-When cultures don't protect themselves, don't cherish and hold onto their sacred traditions, then important things fade away.
-Christmas matters (mattered?) so much to us, that it was the only day on the calendar when virtually everything came to a halt in order for us to appreciate one another and share some peace and love.
+When cultures don't protect themselves, don't cherish and hold onto their sacred traditions, then important things fade away, often forever.
+Christmas matters (mattered?) so much to us, that it was the only day on the calendar when everything but essential services came to a halt in order for us to appreciate one another and share some peace and love.
+If this sacred day is expendable, then no element of our culture is safe.

 I hope one day my grandkids will be surrounded by as much Christmas (and indeed whatever other holidays new Canadians bring to our shores) as I loved and cherished as a child.